 Your donations ensure we can reach more through astronomy, providing infinite inspiration to everyone.
 Please support our work if you can.

-Kielder Observatory is one of the most remarkable places to visit in the UK—a public astronomical observatory and educational charity offering something truly special for everyone.
+Kielder Observatory is one of the most inspiring places to visit in the UK—a public astronomical observatory and educational charity where unforgettable memories are made beneath the stars.

-Visit us and discover wonders beyond imagination, all set beneath the breathtaking skies of Europe’s largest Gold-Tier International Dark Sky Park.
-Whether you’re a first-time stargazer or a seasoned astronomer, our much-loved team promises an unforgettable experience.
+Experience wonders beyond imagination against the awe-inspiring backdrop of Europe’s largest Gold-Tier International Dark Sky Park.
+Whether you’re a first-time stargazer or a seasoned astronomer, our dedicated team promises moments that last a lifetime.

 Last Minute Events